 These multiple modalities allow you to meet people “where they are.”

 People consume information and marketing differently.
 Some prefer electronic mediums.
 Mail may get tossed out, but they will read their e-mails and click through interesting offers.
 Others ignore their e-mails but open all their letters.
 Some are auditory and will pop on a CD in their car, while others would rather read something in front of them.
 By engaging multiple mediums, the campaign is able to reach a wide variety of people as they make the journey from expressing interest to actually deciding to seek help.

 That really is the whole purpose of having this slow-drip campaign with multiple modalities.
 This is the great secret of informational marketing.
 Following through is when you see your numbers go up and your return on investment drastically rise.
 The best part is that you don’t have to move forward blindly, either.
-If you’re interested in learning more or getting started on one of our 18-step campaigns, just contact us at [email protected] or you can reach our Marketing Database Lead, Patrick Feutz at [email protected] for more information.
+If you’re interested in learning more or getting started on one of our 18-step campaigns, just contact us at [email protected].